 In April, the Western EIM managed by CAISO welcomed two new utility companies, Boise-based Idaho Power and Vancouver-based Powerex.
 A press release from CAISO said the addition of these two utilities allows the EIM to serve 55 percent of the electricity demand within the Western Interconnection, supplying power to more than 42 million customers.

 To date, CAISO reports that this EIM has produced a savings of more than $400 million.
 It also reports that since 2015, this EIM has reduced greenhouse gas emissions by 250,845 metric tons.
 This is the equivalent of taking approximately 52,739 passenger cars off the road for an entire year.

 As western utility companies have increased the percentage of power supplied from renewable energy sources, often in response to renewable portfolio standards, the need to ensure backup power has become an increasingly important issue across the western United States.

 Because solar and/or wind energy production is intermittent, utility companies must provide backup resources to ensure continued electricity for customers during times when solar or wind resources are not available.

-North American Electric Reliability Corporation sets standards of electricity availability and regulates the balancing authorities within each market.
+North American Electric Reliability sets standards of electricity availability and regulates the balancing authorities within each market.
 By linking multiple energy markets, the balancing authorities are able to work together and balance their demand across a greater pool of resources, reducing the need for buffers.